Why Do Some Trucks Have Spikes on Their Wheels?

 Wheel and Tire Requirements for Semi-Trucks

 There are no specific laws regarding the usage of truck spikes in Mississippi.
 However, there are several federal laws regulating their usage.
-As it is truck drivers and not trucking companies who choose to use spikes, the Federal Motor Carrier Safety Administration (FMCSA) outlines specific regulations regarding the wheels and tires of semi-trucks to ensure the protection of motorist’s safety on the roads.
-In addition, truckers are expected to ensure their vehicle is up to standards.
+As it is truck drivers and not trucking companies who choose to use spikes, the Federal Motor Carrier Safety Administration (FMCSA) outlines specific regulations regarding the wheels and tires of semi-trucks to ensure the protection of motorists’ safety on the roads.
+In addition, truckers are expected to ensure their vehicles are up to standard.

 According to FMCSA regulations, all 18-wheeler wheels and rims must be free of cracks, unseated locking rings, bent or broken rims, and any signs of damage or repair that could compromise their integrity.
 Tires must have a minimum tread depth, be free of significant cuts, and not show signs of tread separation or improper inflation.
 Violating any of the legal requirements can result in serious penalties.